BabuinoControllers/IOTBox_StarterKit/README.md

 To use the library in a new project just import the JAR file in the project and start developing code.
 Download the [JAR File from this link]()

 Java doc is available [here]().

+## Security
+Communication between devices and administrator/user entities is protected by end-to-end security.
+Communication protocol creates a secure tunnel between users and Iot Brick that protect exchanged data guaranteeing authenticity confidentiality and integrity.
+User are authenticated at each and every command by the end-to-end protocol.
+For some specific commands it is possible to enforce an additional level of user authentication through a PIN.

 ## Troubleshooting